Yongle Zhang | 张永乐

 ABOUT

 My research interest lies in the areas of Human-Computer Interaction (HCI) and Computer-Supported Cooperative Work (CSCW).
-In particular, I apply mixed methods to understand and design emerging technologies that support two groups in the context of cross-lingual communication:
+I apply mixed methods to design and evaluate emerging language technologies that support immigrants in the U.S.

-My recent research project explored how immigrants interact with news, one important information source, with the assistance of an LLM-based chatbot.
+My dissertation work explores how immigrants interact with news, one important information source, with the assistance of an LLM-based chatbot.
 Through comparing their interactions with those of local residents, my study highlights critical differences between these social groups in how they leverage language technology for everyday information seeking [CHI 2025].
+My most recent research examines how conversational agents can support reader-centered news experiences through co-design with immigrants and journalists.
+By bringing together perspectives from consumers and producers, this work identifies areas of alignment and tension in how conversational agents are valued and used.
+The findings offer design guidelines for developing conversational systems that better support a reader-centered news ecosystem [CHI 2026].

 Previously, I obtained a B.S. in Computer Science from the University of Minnesota, Twin Cities, and a B.E. degree in Computer Science and Technology from the University of Electronic Science and Technology of China (电子科技大学).
 I was lucky to be an undergraduate research assistant supervised by Dr. Haiyi Zhu and Dr. Lana Yarosh at Grouplens Research.